-Supervision Supervision will occur at lea st once a week.
-The student v will meet with for a minimum of hours per week.
-The student is consult with other staff mem will directly observe the stud supplied by the Practicum in the end of the semester.
-The abers at the agency as well.
-A dent at least one time per sem astructor, at Appalachian State supervisor agrees to contact times whenever necessary and to dditionally, the student's supervisor(s) ester and provide a written evaluation, e, to appraise the student's progress at the Director of Clinical Training (Dr. point a concern or problem develops. semester.
-In addition, the stu tion of the student at the close of the ortunity to evaluate the agency as a udents.
-Schedule A schedule agreed upon by t he program, student and Supe ervisor is as follows: Student signature Supervisor signature Practicum Instructor (s)
+Supervision Supervision will occur at leas at once a week.
+The student wil l meet with 1 nours per week.
+The student is consult with other staff members will directly observe the stude supplied by the Practicum instance the end of the semester.
+The staff members will be supplied by the Practicum instance and the semester will be supplied by the Practicum instance and the semester will be supplied by the Practicum instance and the semester will be supplied by the Practicum instance and the supplied by the supplied by the supplied by the supplied by the Practicum instance and the supplied by the suppl on outside of the designated time bers at the agency as well.
+Added ent at least one time per semest structor, at Appalachian State, to supervisor agrees to contact the - semester.
+In addition, the stud n of the student at the close of the unity to evaluate the agency as a ents.
+Schedule A schedule agreed upon by the ne program, student and Superv isor is as follows: Student signature Supervisor signature Practicum Instructor (s) DCT signature

-DCT signature
+Appendix C

-Appendix C Appalachian State University Psy.D.
-Practicum Evaluation Form
+Appalachian State University Psy.D.
+Practicum and Internship Evaluation Form

 Name of Student:

-Semester Under Evaluat ion: Semester (i.e., Fall, Spring, Summer ·) Year
+Time Period of Evaluation Time Period of Evaluation: Semester (i.e., Fall, Spring, Summer) Year

-Name of Supervisor Con
+Name of Supervisor Con ducting Evaluation n:

-• \ U .
-ABPP) and licensure n number with your name (e.g.,
+Please indicate your creder ntials (e.g., Ph.D.
+A BPP) and licensure number with your name

-Super Supervisor, Ph.D.
-N IC license #555).
+(e.g., Name,, Ph.D.
+NC lice (e.g., Name,, Ph.D.
+NC license #555).

-Practicum Placement (in clude site and rota ation if applicable):
+Training Placement (incl ude site and rotati on if applicable):

-Student Training level: Practicum I Practicum II Practicum III
+Student Training level:

-Advanced Pract ticum

-specify semeste er of Advanced Practic cum (e.g., first, second, third)
+specify semeste Internship r of Advanced Practi icum (e.g., first, second, third)

-Site serves a rural commu ınity: Yes No ,
+Site serves a rural commu

-Site serves a rural commu Site allows for significant assessment experie ence: Yes N O
+Site allows for significant No

--

-Email Address of Trainee (they will be sent a copy of this evaluation on):

-Supervisor's Email Address ss (you will be sent a copy of this evaluat ion):

-- , · ·
+C 1

-Did your strategy for evaluation uating this student's s practicum experience e include direct observation?
+Did your strategy for evalu uating this student's training experience include direct observation?

-(Live supervision and/or v
+(Live supervision and/or v ideo recordings are considered direct ob servation, but audio only

-recordings are not sufficie •
+recordings are not sufficient nt.)
+Yes No

-S /

-Accreditation requires at le east a portion of the e student's evaluation be based on direct observation
+• be based on direct observation

-(i.e., live or video-audio re
+(i.e., live or video-audio re cording) during EA CH evaluation perio od.
+Please indicate:

-E ) E 1

-a. how you directly observ ed the student:
+a. how you directly observ and the student:

-, ,
+a. now you unectry observ ed the student.

-b. how much (e.g., number r of sessions):

-c. types of sessions (e.g., a issessment and/or th herapy) you observed during this evaluation period:
+b. how much (e.g., number r of sessions): c. types of sessions (e.g., a ssessment and/or th nerapy) you observed during this evaluation period:

-INSTRUCTIONS: The rating form provides a list of competencies and elements to be rated based on the student's performance in practicum.
-Not all of the competencies or elements listed are expected to be demonstrated in every practicum.
+INSTRUCTIONS: The rating form provides a list of profession-wide competencies (PWCs) to be rated based on the student's performance in practicum or internship.
+Not all of the competencies or elements listed are expected to be demonstrated in every placement.
 Please select the most appropriate rating for each item.
 If you cannot make an informed rating for some reason, select NA.
 Make your selection based on the student's performance expected for their current level of training.